Skip to content

 #World Mode (Story Campaign)

 World Mode is the main 48-level campaign.
 Levels are grouped into 6 worlds of 8 levels each, and each world introduces new mechanics like cannons, keys-on-chains, or magnetic blocks.
-The first world teaches the basics in about 10 minutes; the final world took our four-player group around 90 minutes on the first attempt because the puzzles require everyone to know what every cube does.
+The first world teaches the basics in about 10 minutes; the final world can take a four-player group well over an hour on a first attempt because the puzzles require everyone to know what every cube does.

 #Battle Mode

 Battle Mode flips co-op into competition.
 Two to eight players race to be the last cube standing in stages built around shared hazards.
-We found Battle Mode opens after clearing World 1 in our testing on the Pixel 7.
+Battle Mode unlocks after you clear World 1.

 #Endless Mode

 Endless Mode opens after you finish all 48 World Mode levels and tracks your group’s score on a global leaderboard that resets daily.
 The mode is brutal solo, but a five-person group on a single hotspot can squeeze hours out of it.
-Our best 5-player run on the Pixel 7 lasted 23 minutes before a missed jump cost us the round, putting us roughly halfway up the daily leaderboard for that region.
+A strong full-group run can stretch past 20 minutes before a single missed jump ends it, which is usually enough to land mid-pack on the daily regional leaderboard.

 If your group prefers cooking-themed chaos to puzzle-solving, our list of games like Overcooked covers the closest 4-player alternatives.